-Custom Window Blinds For the Carolinas
+Custom Window Blinds in South Carolina

 Increase Your Privacy and Control Natural Lighting

 The Plantation Shutter Company has been offering window coverings since 1987, all over the Carolinas.
-If you’re in North or South Carolina, chances are that you’ve seen our signature Polywood® Plantation Shutters on a home near you, but it’s not just plantation shutters that we provide.
+If you’re in South Carolina, chances are that you’ve seen our signature Polywood® Plantation Shutters on a home near you, but it’s not just plantation shutters that we provide.
 We carry a wide range of window coverings, and our blinds are some of the best and most stylish available.

-Our blinds are made out of high quality materials and are custom built to your specifications.
+Our blinds are made out of high-quality materials and are custom-built to your specifications.
 From hardwood to metal and faux wood, you get to choose the material, determine the deepness of the slats, and even select from motorized options.
 No matter what your blind needs may be, we have something that will work for you.
 Find out more about what type of blinds are right for you and your home below, and choose the Plantation Shutter Company for your installation!

-Blind Types For Your Carolina Home
+Blind Types For Your South Carolina Home

 When it comes to choosing what type of blinds you want for your home, there are a few factors to consider since you want to be sure that you’re getting maximum practicality and the best look possible.
-Here are some important notes to take into consideration before you decide which blinds are right for you, and how vertical or horizontal blinds stack up for your home.
+Here are some important notes to take into consideration before you decide which blinds are right for you and how vertical or horizontal blinds stack up for your home.